3-musketeers/kaggle-dsb/pipeline/build-simple-model/rough-draft/model_data_setup.md

    * Copy over subsets of the entire dsb/luna16 datasets to your local drive
    * Use the local drive subsets as your sample sets of data

+## Notes:
+**Torrents:**
+> In the BitTorrent file distribution system, a torrent file is a computer file that contains metadata about files and folders to be distributed, and usually also a list of the network locations of trackers, which are computers that help participants in the system find each other and form efficient distribution groups called swarms.

+**Is bit torrent safe?**:
+> It should be as it is offered as an option for both competitions.

+**What is the safest torrent client?**
+> Gonna stick with Bittorrent's supported client [here](http://www.bittorrent.com/).

 ## 4TB External Drive
 Contains the entire kaggle dataset, as well as the entire luna16 dataset.